 By phrasing the question this way, the prospect will want to address it directly with you because their refusing to not forward an agreement is not related to your potential relationship.

+These tips have come from years of scraping my knees and making similar mistakes.
+Building business relationships is both an art and a science.
 I hope that some of these practices will help improve your funnel, increase your business, and form stronger partnerships with clients.

-Just remember: bet on yourself – you got this!
+But, in the end, remember to bet on yourself – you got this!